 If the company has not filed its accounts by the statutory filing date the relevant three preceding years are the three years ending 12 months before the investment is issued.

-However a company may elect to use the period ending 12 months before the date the investment is made, to apply to all investments made in the company before 6 April 2016, under new rules introduced by Finance Act 2016.
+Note that for investments made before 6 April 2016 a company was able to elect to use the period ending 12 months before the date the investment was made, to apply to all investments made in the company before 6 April 2016, under rules introduced by Finance Act 2016.